Bachelor of Engineering

 • Engineering Mechanics I - Statics

-• Materials technology and chemistry
+• Materials engineering and chemistry

 2nd semester

-• Materials technology and chemistry
+• Materials engineering and chemistry

-• Production Engineering I
+• Manufacturing technology I

 • Engineering Mathematics II